 The number the jury selects depends on the severity or extent of the pain and suffering, with one being the lowest and five the highest.
 For example, a slip and fall that results in a bone fracture which heals perfectly may only qualify for a 1.5 compensation.
 On the other hand, a car accident that results in traumatic brain injury may qualify for a 5 on the compensation scale.
 Following these examples and with special damages amounting to $150,000, the person who suffers the fracture’s pain and suffering compensation would amount to $225,000 while the brain injury victim would be awarded $750,000.

 Per Diem is a Latin phrase that means ‘per day’.
 This method is more suitable for calculating damages emanating from temporary injuries.
 In this method, the jury calculates the number of days the victim underwent pain and suffering and multiplies them with a daily rate.

 For example, if the slip and fall victim went through pain and suffering for 25 days, and the jury assigns a value of $150 per day, the victim will receive $3750.
 The jury assigns the per diem value by evaluating the victim’s missed hours at work or their daily lost wages.

 The factors that the jury looks at when determining your pain and suffering claim include:

 Calculating and negotiating your pain and suffering claim is a daunting task.
-Besides, pain and suffering is denied in the majority of cases.
-At Thompson Law, we have handled hundreds of pain and suffering cases, and we have the expertise necessary to ensure that the court comes to a reasonable and fair settlement.
-Contact us today at 844-308-8180 for a free case evaluation.
+Legal claims for pain and suffering is typically denied in the majority of cases, unless the injuries are severe and the treatment you receive is significant (e.g., a surgery).
+At Thompson Law, we have handled hundreds of injury claims for pain and suffering, and we have the expertise necessary to ensure that the court comes to a reasonable and fair settlement.
+Call us today or contact us online for a free case evaluation.